 Miss Led isn’t just an ad campaign and commercial illustrator: she is a live artist, global workshop artist, a muralist, and exhibiting fine artist.

 “Having other connected strings to your bow is useful for staying busy.
 Think laterally about how and where your skills would be valuable: you have to accept that big briefs won’t always come thick and fast.
 When work went quiet a few years ago, I had to re-focus and ask questions again.
 I asked myself what else I could do?
 I wasn’t prepared to give up.
 I remembered that I had years of workshop experience.
 So I decided to approach galleries about delivering sessions.
 And since then, I’m employed delivering courses and workshops globally.
 All of which has been an incredible experience.
 It’s allowed me to gain further contacts and connections, and I also learn a lot from my students as they learn from me.”

 7. Stay disciplined

 “Staying disciplined is tricky.
-That said, when the inspiration and mood hits you, you make sacrifices without thinking about it.
+That said, when the inspiration and mood hit you, you make sacrifices without thinking about it.
 For example, when I went to the Ray and Charles Eames show at the Barbican; the videos and photographs and also the colours, they sparked off so many ideas that I decided to sack off dinner plans, in favour of going to a coffee shop to scribble down ideas before heading home to work.
-You need have that level of enthusiasm for your craft; that’s what sustains you in the difficult times.”
+You need to have that level of enthusiasm for your craft; that’s what sustains you in the difficult times.”